ע

 Frequently our word referred to bodily orifices or passages, from the tiniest pores (same word) in one's skin to any hole from mouth to anus including the womb and urinal tract.
 It also referred to assumed passage ways between the sensory organs and the heart (or brain).

 In a slightly more figurative sense our noun referred to the means to accomplish or achieve an objective, to complete a journey or pull off a heist or other contrivance.
-In plural it served to describe a general "ways and means" (that is: the socio-economic equilibrium of the person discussed) or the assessable income of an estate.
+In plural it served to describe a general "ways and means" (that is: the socio-economic equilibrium of the person discussed) or the assessable income of an estate (our English word "prosperous" derives not from πορος, poros, but from the Latin "spes", hope).

 In their signature illustrative zeal, the Greeks personified the broad concept of πορος (poros) in a male deity called Poros, the patron of resourcefulness and expediency.
 Once, while drunk on Aphrodite's birthday, Poros was seduced by Penia, the personification of poverty and need, and from their union sprang Eros, whose celebrated interest in bodily orifices appears to have originated in the understanding that wealth comes from exchange, which in turn comes from neighborly love.
 This is significant because all following words derive from our noun πορος (poros), meaning passage: